Sk-2103/dl4eo/paper.md

 *Lightweight by default.* A bare `import dl4eo` does not import PyTorch, allowing the data pipeline to run in CPU-only environments; the training and evaluation stack is installed only via the optional extra (`pip install dl4eo[train]`).
-Twelve architectures — encoder–decoder models (UNet, UNet++, DeepLabV3+, FPN,
-PSPNet, LinkNet, PAN, MA-Net) [@unet; @deeplabv3plus; @fpn], a SegFormer-style model [@segformer], and Vision Transformer variants — are exposed through one training interface and one evaluation interface, enabling rapid multi-model
+Twelve architectures, encoder–decoder models (UNet, UNet++, DeepLabV3+, FPN, PSPNet, LinkNet, PAN, MA-Net) [@unet; @deeplabv3plus; @fpn], a SegFormer-style model [@segformer], and Vision Transformer variants — are exposed through one training interface and one evaluation interface, enabling rapid multi-model